TheresaLui/SelfHelpContent_v2/articles/problemscopingques.web.functionapp/problemscopingques-vnet-or-hybrid-connection.md

 			"controlType": "textbox",
 			"displayLabel": "What is the Hybrid Connection (HC) URL?
 (You can find this in the Hybrid Connection Manager details for the HC or in the connection string shown in the portal.)", "watermarkText": "...",
-			"required": false,
+			"required": false
 		},
 		{
 			"id": "5",
 			"order": 5,
 			"controlType": "textbox",
-			"displayLabel": "What is the status of the HC? ("Not connected", "Connected", "Status unknown", etc.)", "watermarkText": "...",
+			"displayLabel": "What is the status of the HC?
+(Not connected, Connected, Status unknown, etc.)", "watermarkText": "...",
 			"required": false,
 		},